amvro23/essentials-ChEng/README.md

 - Maximizing Concentration of an Intermediate in a Batch Reactor using solve_ivp / Batch - Maximize Concentration
 - Single Response Fitting Problems / Fitting Problem (Examples)
 - Bates and Watts, 1988, p.55 / Parameter Estimation - Isomerization
-- Bates and Watts, 1988, p.147 (Example of Multiresponse Parameter Estimation)/ Multiresponse Model
+- Bates and Watts, 1988, p.147 (Example of Multiresponse Parameter Estimation) / Multiresponse Model
-- Bates and Watts, 1988, p.188 (Example of a Multiresponse Parameter Estimation Using Compartment Models)/Oil Shale - A Case Study
+- Bates and Watts, 1988, p.188 (Example of a Multiresponse Parameter Estimation Using Compartment Models) / Oil Shale - A Case Study
 - Calculating Crystallite Size from X-Ray Diffraction / XRD Fitting / Data in (red_LCNO.txt)

 ### Science Plots